Acumatica/Acumatica-Surveys/README.md

 ![Screenshot](/docs/images/SS0-CustomizationProjects.PNG)

-**Step Three:** Upload & import the package you downloadedto your **Acumatica 2019R2** instance by clicking on the *Customization* menu which you will now find in the upper-righthand of the Acumatica application.
+**Step Three:** Upload & import the package you downloaded to your **Acumatica 2019R2** instance by clicking on the *Customization* menu which you will now find in the upper-righthand of the Acumatica application.
 Then select **Manage Customizations** from the drop down list as illustrated below.

 ![Screenshot](/docs/images/SS1-ImportCustPackage.PNG)